erikbos/gatekeeper/docs/envoycp.md

 Envoycp requires a starup configuration which needs to be provided as YAML file, see below for the supported fields.
 For an example configuration file see [envoycp.yaml](../deployment/docker/envoycp.yaml).

+### Logfiles

+Envoycp writes multiple logfiles, one for each function of envoycp.
+All are written as structured JSON, filename rotation schedule can be set via configuration file.
+The three logfiles are:

+1. `logging.filename` as log for application messages
+2. `webadmin.logging.filename` as access log for all REST API calls

 ### Envoycp configuration file

 The supported fields are: